apache/horaedb/docs/community/ROLES.md

 **Requirements**

-Submited a PR and merged in any official CeresDB project successfully.
+Submit a PR and get merged in any official CeresDB project.

 **Responsibilities**